abdelrahman-gado/rock-paper-scissors/README.md

 # rock-paper-scissors
-it is a simple implementation of grade-school classic “rock paper scissors” game.
+It is a simple implementation of grade-school classic “rock paper scissors” game.
+It is based in browser console game.